-- 1. For floating service or for any other conditions where the load is connected to the battery while it is on charge, the maximum battery voltage is not to exceed the safe value of any connected apparatus.
-A voltage regulator or other means of voltage control may be provided for this purpose. - 2.
-Battery charging facilities by means of d.c. generator and series resistor are to be provided with protection against reversal of current when the charging voltage is 20 % of the line voltage or higher.
+- 1. For floating service, the maximum battery voltage is not to exceed the permissible maximum voltage of any connected apparatus.
+A voltage regulator or other means of voltage control may be provided for this purpose.
+(2025) - 2.
+Battery charging facilities by means of d.c. generator and series resistor are to be provided with protection against reversal of current when the charging voltage is 20% of the line voltage or higher. - 3.
+The Chargers are to be constructed to simplify maintenance operation.
+In addition indications are to be provided to visualize the proper operation of the charger and for alarms.
+(2025)